Nagashree01/Is-your-birthday-lucky/README.md

 # Is-your-birthday-lucky
- To check if the birthdate entered by user is lucky or not
+ To check if the birthdate entered by user is lucky or not.